TarinPairor/antbib-frontend/README.md

 ### Core Features

-1. **Meeting Scheduling**: Arrange meetings with authors, publishers, and event partners.
+1. **Task Scheduling**: Arrange tasks or meetings with authors, publishers, and event partners.
-2. **Automated Follow-Ups**: Send follow-up tasks to collaborators or team members post-meetings.
+2. **Send Follow-Ups**: Send follow-up tasks to collaborators or team members post-meetings.
 3. **Reminders and Notifications**: Automate reminders for key events like book launches, workshops, and committee meetings.
 4. **Email Thread Summaries**: Generate concise summaries of email discussions for efficient decision-making.